IVSoftware/do-background-work-in-forms/README.md

 Your question is about showing a notification form on to _during_ backgound work (emphasis mine on _during_).
 That is, if you only want to do background work and pop up a modal or non-modal notification when it's done, just await the `Task` and show the notification when you get execution back.
 I'd like to attempt to answer the question as worded, and there's a subtle distinction to be made here.
-It seems to me there are at least two variations: a notification that allows the background work to keep running (Snooze/Dismiss Clock Runner example), and one that blocks the _background_ work, but not the UI (Continue/Cancel Work in Stages Example.
-So one might consider implementing the notification `Form` in a manner that can optionally `await` when shown as a non-modal, and also stays on top of the parent form as per the spec.
+It seems to me there are at least two variations: a notification that allows the background work to keep running (Snooze/Dismiss Clock Runner example), and one that blocks the _background_ work, but not the UI (Continue/Cancel Work in Stages Example).
+So, one might consider implementing the notification `Form` in a manner that can optionally `await` when shown as a non-modal, and also stays on top of the parent form as per the spec.
 By checking the `DialogResult` after awaiting `ShowAsync()` the background task can either continue or cancel in response.

 #### Custom notification form
 ```